lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 The *EasyFL* compiler, a core library and runtime engine are available at the [EasyFL repository](https://github.com/lunfardo314/easyfl). _EasyFL_ is the scripting language used in the Proxima UTXO transactions.

-The requirements for such a transaction model extension are:
+The requirements for such a language and the endgine are:
 * minimalism and maximum simplicity of the language and of the runtime semantics
 * easy formally verifiable, and, potentially, efficiently zk-provable
 * as tiny bytecode as possible